Year 4 Teacher

 We hope that during the year you will enjoy finding out about all the wonderful things we will be learning in our lessons.
 To keep up to date with what is happening inside our classroom follow us on twitter @HolyFamilyL8_4L

 Come and See

-- New life: The children will learn how good news brings life and how the new life of the Easter message is spread through the power of the Holy Spirit.
+New life: Y4 will learn how good news brings life and how new life of the Easter message is spread through the power of the Holy Spirit.
 Children will acquire the skills of assimilation and celebration.

-Y4 will start this half term by developing our understanding of time.
-The children will learn to:
+Y4 will start this half term by developing our understanding of money.
+They will learn to:

 - Convert between different units of measure e.g. hour to minute.

 - Read, write & convert time between analogue and digital 12 and 14 hour clocks